How Do I Know If PTSD Articles Are Credible?

 It can be prudent to note that personal experience can be a very subjective thing, however, and you may or may not be able to relate on a personal level with everything you read.

-If you’d like to do a little research into autobiographies or publications documenting the experiences of others with PTSD, a quick Google review search should help.
+If you’d like to do a little research into autobiographies or publications documenting the experiences of others with post-traumatic stress disorder, a quick Google review search should help.

 If you're looking for factual information or the latest in research on PTSD, however, you may choose to look for sites that have a .edu domain—which means that a college or university might have built the site.

 Sites that have a .gov domain generally belong to a government website, and you can usually count those in your list of trusted resources.
+Examples of government-hosted sites with information about PTSD are the National Center for PTSD and the Substance Abuse and Mental Health Services Administration.
 Domains such as .com, .org, and .net are domains that anyone can buy and use to build a website.

 That doesn’t mean they aren't credible; it just means you should consider the possibility of implicit bias or inaccuracy when reading them.